First-class cricket: Initial usage under MCC ruling, May 1895

-The term acquired official status, though limited to matches in Great Britain, following a meeting at Lord's in May 1894 between the Marylebone Cricket Club (MCC) committee and the secretaries of the clubs involved in the official County Championship, which had begun in 1890.
-As a result, those clubs became first-class from 1895 along with MCC, Cambridge University, Oxford University, senior cricket touring teams (i.e., Australia and South Africa at that time) and other teams designated as such by MCC (e.g., North v South, Gentlemen v Players and occasional "elevens" which consisted of recognised first-class players).
-Officially, therefore, the inaugural first-class match was the opening game of the 1895 season between MCC and Nottinghamshire at Lord's on 1 and 2 May, MCC winning by 37 runs.
+The term acquired official status, though limited to matches in Great Britain, following a meeting at Lord's in May 1894 between the Marylebone Cricket Club (MCC) committee, and the secretaries of the clubs involved in the official County Championship, which had begun in 1890.
+As a result, those clubs became first-class from May 1895 along with MCC, Cambridge University, Oxford University, senior touring teams (i.e., Australia and South Africa at that time), and other teams designated as such by MCC (e.g., North v South, Gentlemen v Players, and occasional "elevens" which consisted of recognised first-class players).
+Officially, therefore, the inaugural first-class match was the opening game of the 1895 season between MCC and Nottinghamshire at Lord's on 1 and 2 May, which ended with MCC winning by 37 runs.

-"Test match" was another loosely applied term at the time but the first list of matches considered to be "Tests" was conceived and published by South Australian journalist Clarence P. Moody in his 1894 book, Australian Cricket and Cricketers, 1856 to 1893–94.
-His proposal was widely accepted after a list of 39 matches was reproduced in the 28 December 1894 issue of Cricket magazine.
-The list began with the Melbourne Cricket Ground match played 15–17 March 1877 and ended with a recent match at the Association Ground, Sydney played 14–20 December 1894.
+"Test match" was another loosely applied term at the time, and the first list of matches considered to be "Tests" was conceived and published by South Australian journalist Clarence P. Moody in his 1894 book, Australian Cricket and Cricketers, 1856 to 1893–94.
+His proposal was widely accepted after a list of 39 matches was reproduced in the 28 December 1894 issue of Cricket: A Weekly Record of the Game.
+The list began with the Australia v England match at the Melbourne Cricket Ground on 15–17 March 1877.
+It ended with a recent match between the same two teams, played 14–20 December 1894 at the Association Ground, Sydney.
 All of Moody's matches, plus four additional ones, were retrospectively recognised as Test matches and also, thereby, as first-class matches.